Wikia/app/extensions/wikia/Sublime/README.txt

 TODO:
 	- Step 1: Store data
-		- Get a prototype page where I can put in some arbitrary text (plaintext or wikitext)
-		- Login via the JS API
+X		- Get a prototype page where I can put in some arbitrary text (plaintext or wikitext) X		- Login via the JS API
 		- Submit the plaintext/wikitext to be stored in a MediaWiki API successfully (as the logged-in user).
 		- Change previous prototype to take HTML as input, then use the reverse-parser to turn it into wikitext before submitting to the MediaWiki API.